LEFapps/lef-translations/README.md

 # Translations/CMS

 Meteor React package for translations and CMS.
+This package wraps the npm package @lefapps/translations and adds Meteor specific functions.

 ## Installation